 The diamond in the film, "Le Coeur de la Mer", is supposed to be a diamond owned by Louis XVI and lost during the French Revolution, which Lovett also refers to as the "Blue Diamond of the Crown".
 In one early scene Lovett mentions to Rose that "today it would be worth more than the Hope Diamond".
 Since that 56 ct. heart-shaped diamond is believed to be the source of the 45.5 ct. oval Hope Diamond, that makes sense.
 Furthermore, since the source of the Hope Diamond is not certain, it's an acceptable fiction that it came from somewhere else, and that the stone we see is the original, heart-shaped diamond.

 By 1912 color photography was beginning to pass beyond the experimental stage; the Autochrome plate, for instance, had been introduced in 1907.
 While the general public, or even most photographers, would still hardly be likely to take pictures in color, the Heart of the Ocean's owner diamond might well have wanted to record it for posterity, cost no object, in all its colorful glory.

 It is often claimed that there is a tattoo visible on Rose's arm when she attempts suicide.
 It is actually a moon-shaped black dot - some embellishment that has come loose from her robe, clearly visible in closer shots.

 Rose's hair defies the law of gravity when she is atop the sinking ship.
-Her hair should be hanging down or at least moving in the cold wind as the scene suggests, but it is perfectly still and horizontal to the sinking ship.
+Her hair should be hanging down or at least moving in the cold wind as the scene suggests, but it is perfectly still and horizontal in respect to the sinking ship.

 After Jack and Rose reunite the crying boy with his father in the flooded hallway outside the room where Rose frees Jack, there is a dimly lit, slow-motion shot of the two running toward the camera, but it is clearly not them; it is their stunt doubles.